chrisnorman7/cooking_classes/src/week_1/stew.md

 The whole point of a stew is to heat up water with stuff in it, and it's possibly the most simple thing you can make.
 You can cook it in a simple saucepan, inside a [rice cooker](https://www.thespruceeats.com/how-to-use-your-rice-cooker-482851) or [slow cooker](https://www.goodhousekeeping.com/uk/product-reviews/electricals/g25900206/best-slow-cookers-reviewed/), or even go old style, and cook over a fire.

 According to [this article](https://foodsguy.com/difference-stew-and-casserole/), if you cook your stew in the oven, it magically becomes a casserole.
 So once you've got stews down, you can do casseroles too.
+Just make sure the pan you put in the oven has a lid which you can use, and no part of it is going to melt.

 There are specific stews of course.
 One of my favourite things to eat in the world is [Foul](https://www.themediterraneandish.com/foul-mudammas-recipe/) (pronounced "full"), but they all amount to the same basic 3 steps: